SejongUni-Lecture/DigitalSound_module1/README.md

 Used difference between intensity of the sound and left and right balance, based on psychoacoustic

 ### Problem
-Stereo speakers are the only sound effects of moving objects that generate sound above the user's head in a circular motion
+Generate sound as an object that hover around the listener's head
   1. Prepare 1 second-length .wav audio sample (16000Hz, 16-bit, stereo)
   2. Program has to read the prepared 4 second-length audio sample as an input
-  3. Save the audio sample as the following effect above.
+  3. Save the audio sample as the following effect above

 ---